Salesforce introduces new Slack integrations post-acquisition

 The Transform Technology Summits start October 13th with Low-Code/No Code: Enabling Enterprise Agility.
 Register now!

-Following the Slack acquisition closing on July 21, Salesforce today announced the first set of its features that integrate Slack’s products, including for Sales Cloud, Service Cloud, Marketing Cloud, and Tableau.
+Following the Slack acquisition closing on July 21, Salesforce today announced the first set of its features that integrate Slack’s products, including Sales Cloud, Service Cloud, Marketing Cloud, and Tableau.
 The enhancements are designed to connect employees, customers, and partners in a single platform, Salesforce says, with the ultimate goal of helping to close deals, resolve cases, and optimize sales campaigns.

 Slack also announced that it’s donating $54 million to the Salesforce Foundation as part of its Slack for Good commitment to increase the number of historically underrepresented peoples in the technology industry.
 Slack for Good’s strategic grant-making will now be integrated into the Salesforce Foundation, and starting this fall, Slack employees will be able to participate in Salesforce’s Volunteer Time Off program.